My Love/Hate Relationship with Women

 In these days and times, women battle more than they come together.
 Women are constantly videotaped fighting, arguing, and disrespecting each other.
 Shows like Love & Hip Hop and the Housewives glorify terrible behavior from women.
 These women are paid and placed on a national platform for exhibiting ratchet behavior.
 They are admired by many and given endorsements, brands, and wealth from stabbing other women in the back, backbiting, and spreading rumors and gossip.
 No wonder women feel the need to battle rather than connect and unify.
 Our country is known for rewarding bad behavior.

-One day, when we all realize our power as women.
-The gems we all are; the shine we all have, the light we emit, maybe, just maybe we can all be sisters again.
-When we stop coveting what our neighbor has and focusing on better ourselves, being mothers and wives, we can find that we also want to come together again.
+One day, we will all realize our power as women: that we are all gems who shine and emit light then, maybe, just maybe we can all be sisters again.
+When we stop coveting what our neighbor has and focus on bettering ourselves, being mothers and wives, we can come together again.
 We can renew our bond.
 When we stop worrying about the streets and impressing Mr. and Mrs. Jones, we can once again become one.
 Join hands and march like we did with Dr. King, or dance and rejoice, praise and enjoy one another again.
 Love one another.
 Offer a hope, encouragement, love, loyalty, honesty, and genuineness.
 Once again, be friends.
-Be sisters once again.
+Be sisters.